JetBrains/skiko/samples/SkiaMultiplatformSample/README.md

 # Skiko multiplatform sample

 ## run on browser:
-If page in browser will be empty, try to reload it.
+If the page in the browser is empty, try to reload it.
 - `./gradlew jsBrowserRun`

 ## run desktop awt: